PhreeMason/shelfcontrol/TESTING.md

 This phase builds on established patterns from previous phases:

 **From Phase 10** (Minimal Mocking):
-- ✅ Mock external boundaries, not business logic
+- PASS Mock external boundaries, not business logic
-- ✅ Test real component behavior when possible
+- PASS Test real component behavior when possible
-- ✅ Extract complex logic to utilities first
+- PASS Extract complex logic to utilities first

 **From Phase 6-7** (React Hook Form):
-- ✅ Avoid complex form library mocking
+- PASS Avoid complex form library mocking
-- ✅ Focus on integration over unit testing
+- PASS Focus on integration over unit testing
-- ✅ Test component behavior, not internal mechanics
+- PASS Test component behavior, not internal mechanics

 **New Contribution**:
-- ✅ Pragmatic approach to animated component testing
+- PASS Pragmatic approach to animated component testing
-- ✅ Clear guidelines for when to defer testing
+- PASS Clear guidelines for when to defer testing
-- ✅ Integration testing as sufficient coverage for modals
+- PASS Integration testing as sufficient coverage for modals

 ### Phase 11 Summary

-**Status**: ✅ Completed with pragmatic approach
+**Status**: COMPLETED with pragmatic approach

 **What We Accomplished**:
 - Fixed all failing tests and added valuable integration coverage